TheFifthRider/simply-roleplaying-webapp/docs/playtest.md

 * Pick from the equipment bank
 * Pick from the ability bank again
 * Evolve the ability you got from the ability bank

+## Plan the challenges

+GM plans 12 challenges, two for each attribute.